Limpsfield Grange School: teaching autistic girls

 Author: Sarah Wild

-Sarah Wild, Headteacher at Limpsfield Grange School, discusses how autism presents in girls and how they support autistic pupils at the school, particularly with managing anxiety.
-She also gives us her top 5 tips on educating autistic girls.
+Sarah Wild, Headteacher at Limpsfield Grange School, discusses how autism can present in girls and how they support autistic students at the school, particularly with managing anxiety.
+She also gives us her top five tips on educating autistic girls.

-Limpsfield Grange School in Surrey is a residential secondary special school for girls with social communication and interaction needs.
-The majority of our girls are autistic, and what’s really different about our school is the fact that it’s a community where autistic girls are in the majority.
+Limpsfield Grange School in Surrey is a residential secondary specialist school for girls with social communication and interaction needs.
+The majority of our girls are autistic, and what’s really different about our school is the fact that it’s a community where autistic girls are the majority.

-In the last five years there’s been an increased awareness in the medical profession that autistic girls present very differently to boys, with anxiety being an over-riding emotion.
-Being diagnosed as autistic and accessing support can be difficult, as there are still GPs who say to parents ‘Your daughter can’t be on the spectrum because she can make conversation and eye contact.’
+In the last ten years, there’s been an increased awareness in the medical profession that autistic girls can present very differently to boys, but getting a diagnosis for autistic girls is still more difficult.
+GPs will still tell parents: ‘Your daughter can’t be autistic because she can make conversation and eye contact.’

 Raising awareness

-We believe that our community has part to play in raising awareness of female autism.
-The girls, along with author Vicky Martin, have written two novels about an autistic girl, M in the Middle and M is for Autism.
-Both novels allow the reader to view the world through the anxiety-ridden eyes of an autistic girl called M. We also made a documentary with ITV called Girls with Autism to try and show people what it is really like to be an autistic teenage girl.
+We believe that our community has a part to play in raising awareness of autism.
+The students at our school and author Vicky Martin have written two novels about an autistic girl called M, with M in the middle and M is for autism.
+Both novels allow the reader to view the world through the eyes of a ‘mega-anxious’ autistic girl.

-The girls really want to tell people what it’s like to be autistic and to help others.
+Limpsfield Grange girls really want to tell people what it’s like to be autistic and to help others.
 They’ve spent a long time feeling really alone and don’t want other girls to feel as isolated.
-They’re proud of their coolness and quirkiness and want other kids to feel part of a cool community.
+They’re proud of their coolness and quirkiness and want other autistic young people to feel part of a vibrant community and movement.

 Anxiety

-Working with the girls to recognise, label and manage their emotional responses is a long process.
-We work with them to link physical sensations with emotions and then work backwards to identify triggers for those emotions.
+Working with autistic girls to recognise, label and manage their emotional responses is a long process.
+We work with students to link physical sensations to emotions and then work backwards to identify triggers for those emotions.

-Once the girls understand why certain situations make them feel a certain way we can work with them to develop strategies to manage their emotional responses.
-This process can take months but once the girls understand why they feel the way they do, it can be incredibly empowering for them.
+Once the girls understand why certain situations make them feel a certain way, we can work alongside them to develop strategies to manage their emotional responses.
+This process can take a long time, but once the girls understand why they feel the way they do, it can be incredibly empowering for them and can help them to understand how other people feel and why they feel that way.

-We hope that by enabling the girls to understand and manage their anxiety, and through raising awareness in society about female autism, we can equip them to lead the most successful lives they can.
+We hope that by enabling the girls to understand and manage their anxiety and through raising awareness in society about female autism, we can equip Limpsfield Grange students to lead the life they choose.

 - Make learning concrete, contextual and visual.

-- Create some bespoke sex and relationships lessons.
-Autistic girls may have multiple vulnerabilities including:
+- Create some bespoke sex and relationship lessons.
+Autistic girls may have multiple vulnerabilities, including:

 - they want to please people